Privacy Notice for Website Visitors

 15. Changes to Our Privacy Notice

 The date on which this Privacy Notice was last updated appears at the head of this page.
-We may change this Privacy Notice from time to time (for example, if the law changes).
+We may change this Privacy Notice from time to time and without any notice given (for example, if the law changes).
 Any changes will be immediately posted on Our Sites and you will be deemed to have accepted the terms of the Privacy Notice on your first use of Our Sites following the alterations.
 On this basis, We recommend that you check this page regularly to stay up to date.

 In the event of any conflict between the current version of this Privacy Notice and any previous version(s), the provisions current and in effect shall prevail unless it is expressly stated otherwise.